SibeuduK/QBS-181-Final-Project/README.md

 Our goals were to:

-Clean and recode the raw dataset into an analysis-ready format

-Generate descriptive statistics (Table 1 & Table 2)

-Build multivariable logistic regression models examining illegal drug use

-Produce an interactive visualization dashboard using R Shiny
+Clean the dataset, generate descriptive statistics (Table 1 & Table 2), build multivariable logistic regression models to examine illegal drug use, and produce an interactive visualization dashboard using R Shiny.

 This README documents the entire data-wrangling and analysis pipeline so that any new user can fully reproduce the project.

 ## Data Sources
-Raw Dataset

-Drug Consumption (Quantified) — UCI Machine Learning Repository
+Dataset: Drug Consumption (Quantified) — UCI Machine Learning Repository

 Original format: .ARFF

-Converted to .csv using Python (simple format conversion, no processing)
+Converted to .csv using Python

-Working Data File

-CLEANING DATA DRUG.xlsx
+Working Data File: CLEANING DATA DRUG.xlsx
-Contains:

-Demographics

-Personality trait scores

-Drug use variables

-Raw categorical encodings that required recoding
+Contains: Demographics, Personality trait scores, Drug use variables, Raw categorical encodings

 ## Repository Structure
-project/
-│
-├── data/
-│   └── CLEANING DATA DRUG.xlsx
-│
-├── code/
-│   ├── FinalProject.Rmd
-│   ├── TABLES CODING.Rmd
-│   └── RShiny.Rmd
-│
-├── output/
-│   ├── cleaned_dataset.csv
-│   ├── Table1.csv
-│   ├── Table2.csv
-│   └── Figures/
-│
-└── README.md
+CLEANING DATA DRUG.xlsx — Dataset with standardized variable names and recoded demographic labels, used as the input for all analyses.
+FinalProject.Rmd — data import, cleaning pipeline, variable creation, regression models, and final outputs.
+TABLES CODING.Rmd — Script used to generate Table 1 and Table 2 (descriptive statistics and drug-use prevalence tables).
+RShiny.Rmd — Code for the interactive R Shiny dashboard visualizing patterns in personality traits and drug use. cleaned_dataset.csv — Fully processed, analysis ready dataset after cleaning.

 ## Software & Packages
-R Version

-R version 4.x.x
+R Version: R version 4.5.0

-Packages Used
-tidyverse
-dplyr
-readxl
-janitor
-nnet
-ggplot2
-shiny
-tableone
-broom

-Other Tools

-Excel (preliminary cleaning)
+Packages Used: tidyverse, dplyr, readxl, janitor, nnet, ggplot2, shiny, tableone, broom

-Python (format conversion only)
+Other Tools: Excel (for 1st cleaning), Python (format conversion)

-## Data Wrangling Pipeline

-This section follows the Berkeley “How to Write Good Documentation” structure and includes all steps required for full reproducibility.

-### Excel Pre-Cleaning
+### Excel Cleaning

-Performed in CLEANING DATA DRUG.xlsx:
+- done in CLEANING DATA DRUG.xlsx

-Standardized variable names for readability
+- standardized variable names for readability

-Replaced numeric-coded demographics with meaningful labels
+- Replaced numeric coded demographics with meaningful labels

-Gender, ethnicity, country

-Education categorized into Low / Medium / High
+- Education categorized into Low / Medium / High

-Removed unused variables
+- Removed unused variables

-Verified no duplicate participant entries
+- Verified no duplicate participant entries

-Checked for impossible values or malformed fields
+- Checked for impossible values or bad entries

-This produced a consistent dataset that could be imported into R cleanly.

-### Importing Data into R

-Done in FinalProject.Rmd:

-library(readxl)
-library(dplyr)

-raw <- read_excel("data/CLEANING DATA DRUG.xlsx")

-### Cleaning Pipeline in R (tidyverse)
+### Cleaning Pipeline in

 #### Handling Missing Data

-Identified missing values

-Converted placeholders (e.g., empty cells, “NA”) into proper NA
+ensured no missing data

-Verified that no drug-use variable contained impossible values
+made sure no variable contained impossible values

 #### Recoding Variables

 Personality trait scores converted into Low / Medium / High categories

-Drug use variables dichotomized:

-User vs Non-user
+Drug use put into categories: User vs Non user

-Created composite exposure variables:

 Any legal drug use = caffeine OR nicotine OR alcohol OR chocolate